AkiraHakuta/antlr4_Python3_examples/07_PyEmbInTxt/README.md

 ## PyEmbInTxt

-"PyEmbInTxt" runs Python code embedded in text file and replaces it with it's output .
+"PyEmbInTxt" runs Python code embedded in text file and replaces it with output.

 - PyEmbInTxt.g4
 ```